A Contribution to the History of Joy

 Adding to Cart Added to Cart

-Denemarková’s fourth novel addresses the sexualized violence that pervades all times and cultures—from Nazi crimes in Poland to mass rape in India and forced prostitution of minors in the Czech Republic—a universal calamity stored in the body’s memory, for which the birds are the only reliable witnesses.
+Denemarková’s fourth novel addresses the sexualized violence that pervades all times and cultures—from Nazi crimes in Poland to mass rape in India and forced prostitution of minors in England—a universal calamity stored in the body’s memory, for which the birds are the only reliable witnesses.

 Publication date: September 22, 2026